Skip to content

 • the company is still evaluating where AI fits

-• leadership wants a readiness signal before committing to a larger redesign
+• leadership wants a readiness signal before a larger redesign

-• you need to see whether the biggest problem is coverage, governance, or process quality
+• the biggest problem may be governance, coverage, or process quality rather than tooling itself

 Start with: